The History of Timon of Athens the Man-hater: Synopsis

 Timon of Athens opens up with Demetrius discovering a poet and painter come to sell their wares to a generous nobleman named Timon.
 Timon supports their cause, giving more than is necessary, which leads many characters to take advantage of him.
 Next, a messenger comes and informs Timon that a friend of his is imprisoned, and Timon quickly offers to pay his debt.
 Next, an old man comes and complains to Timon about a man who is seeing his daughter, but does not have enough money to offer a proper dowry.
 Timon once again shows his generosity by offering the man money to promote his estate.

 Senators arrive for a feast that Timon is hosting, simultaneously a churlish man named Apemantus enters.
 Apemantus begins to rail against the excessive generosity of Timon, as well as the false intentions of the senators and nobles who shower Timon with false flattery.
 The senators continue to support Timon, while Apemantus says it like it is.
 After this spectacle, everyone leaves except for Timon and Evandra, his lover.
 She professes her love and he denies her.

-In rage, Timon sets his house ablaze and then heads to the forest to live as a life as a hermit.
+In rage, Timon sets his house ablaze and then heads to the forest to live the life of a hermit.
 While digging for roots to eat, he finds large amount of gold.
 He is then visited by number of people from Athens.
-He is first visited by Alcebiades and two whores.
-He learns of Alcebiades' plan to wage war on Athens, and gives him some money to help fund his army.
+He is first visited by Alcibiades and two whores.
+He learns of Alcibiades' plan to wage war on Athens, and gives him some money to help fund his army.
 He also gives money to whores to encourage them to spread diseases around Athens.
 He is then visited by Evandra who questions him about his coldness to her.
 Next, he is visited by two lords who have heard about Timon's discovery of the gold.
 Timon gets angry and then sends them away.
 Eventually he dies.